 You can borrow up to $35,000 from your RRSP to put towards your down payment ($70,000 for a couple).
 The Home Buyers’ Plan is a program under the RRSP that enables you to withdraw funds from your RRSP tax-free when you’re buying a home.
 You have up to 15 years to pay back the amount withdrawn.

 Going back to “Income” in the equation: Income – Expenses = Leftover for savings… increasing your income is one way to reach your down payment savings goal faster.
 This may involve taking on a second or part-time job, taking on a side-gig or freelance work, etc. When your income increases, the tendency is to want to spend more as well and increase your expenses.
 You will have to be deliberate about saving your additional income.

 5. Windfalls and Monetary Gifts

 When you come by monetary windfalls or gifts, consider adding them to your savings.
-These can include birthday and wedding gifts, workplace bonuses and commissions, inheritances, tax-refunds, or income from sale of unused items.
+These can include birthday and wedding gifts, workplace bonuses and commissions, inheritances, tax refunds, or income from the sale of unused items.

 A mortgage is a serious business and saving for a down payment can take time.
 Planning ahead by assessing your finances, budgeting, and setting up a savings account with an automatic payment plan, will get you there eventually.
 Consider buying a home you can afford, and remember, you cannot afford to forget about closing costs!